 Check if a property is in a Rent Pressure Zone

 Click here to check if a property is in a Rent Pressure Zone.
-In areas outside of a Rent Pressure Zone a landlord cannot set a rent that is in excess of market rent.
+Where a dwelling is not situated in a RPZ a landlord cannot set a rent that is in excess of market rent.

 Review Outside of a Rent Pressure Zone